anttonalberdi/bamse/README.md

 #### Data information file
 The data input file must be a simple text file with the information corresponding to each dataset specified in a different row and **separated by commas**.
 The minimum information required is:

+**Data unit:** Name of the minimum data unit.
+If no replicates (either biological or technical) have been used data unit and sample should be identical.
+If replicates have been used, data units with identical sample names will be merged by BAMSE.

+**Sample:** String that specifies the sample name.
+This is the name that the ASV tables will get.

+**Run:** String specifying the sequencing run.
+If all samples were sequences in the same flowcell or lane, use the same string for all samples.

+**Forward read:** Absolute path to the forward read.
+Both compressed (e.g. fq.gz, fastq.gz) and uncompressed (e.g. fq, fastq) files are accepted.

+**Reverse read:** Absolute path to the reverse read.
+Both compressed (e.g. fq.gz, fastq.gz) and uncompressed (e.g. fq, fastq) files are accepted.

 | Data unit (replicate) | Sample | Run | Forward read | Reverse read |
 | ----------- | ----------- | ----------- | ----------- | ----------- |
 | Sample1_Rep1 | Sample1 | Run1 | Sample1_Rep1_1.fq.gz | Sample1_Rep1_2.fq.gz |